appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-bitbucket.md

 <dd>

 *Example:* You can use Bitbucket's variables and secrets to store the bearer token.
-Add your token as a variable in the repository settings, then in the YAML file, use `Authorization: Bearer $app_cd`, where `app_cd` represents the variable name.
+Add your token as a variable in the repository settings, then in the YAML file, use `Authorization: Bearer $APP_CD_TOKEN`, where `APP_CD_TOKEN` represents the variable name.

 For information see [Variables and secrets](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/).
 </dd>

+5. Commit the YAML file changes to the repository.

+6. Click the **Run initial pipeline** button, and choose the branch and pipeline.

+ <ZoomImage
+        src="/img/bit-cd-status-.png"
+        alt=""
+        caption="Pipeline Status"
+        lazyLoad="true"
+/>

-5. Click on the **Run pipeline** button.
-Here, you can monitor the pipeline's status, access detailed log information from its execution, and gather various other useful data.
+Upon successful completion of the run, you can monitor the pipeline's status, access detailed log information from its execution, and gather various other data.